theodore-norvell/cogent/README.md

 #### Final states

 Final states are not supported.
-Completion events are no supported.
+Completion events are not supported.

 #### Forks, Joins, and other pseudostates